1978–79 NHL season

 The 1978–79 NHL season was the 62nd season of the National Hockey League.
-The Montreal Canadiens beat the New York Rangers in the Stanley Cup finals four games to one for their fourth consecutive Cup; two "Original Six" teams did not meet again in the Finals for the next 34 years, when the Chicago Blackhawks defeated the Boston Bruins in the 2013 Finals.
+The Montreal Canadiens beat the New York Rangers in the Stanley Cup Final four games to one for their fourth consecutive Cup; two "Original Six" teams did not meet again in the Final for the next 34 years, when the Chicago Blackhawks defeated the Boston Bruins in the 2013 Final.
 The Bruins faced the Canadiens in the 1979 semifinals, marking the last appearance by three Original Six teams in the final four for the next 35 years, when the Blackhawks, Canadiens and Rangers reached the semifinals of the 2014 playoffs.

 The Cleveland Barons merged with the Minnesota North Stars (continuing as the North Stars), reducing the NHL membership to 17 teams, the last time that a league in the "big four" major professional sports league contracted.

 League business

 This season saw the first reduction in the total number of teams since the Brooklyn Americans folded following the 1941–42 season.
 Fearing that two teams were on the verge of folding, the league approved the merger of the financially unstable Cleveland Barons and Minnesota North Stars franchises, reducing the number of teams to 17.
 The merged team continued as the Minnesota North Stars but assumed the Barons' place in the Adams Division.

 This reduction was only temporary, however, as negotiations continued toward an agreement with the World Hockey Association that would see it fold following this season, with four of its teams joining the NHL as expansion franchises for 1979–80.

 A dispersal draft was then held on June 15, 1978.
 The merged North Stars was allowed to protect 14 players, then the five other worst teams in the previous 1977–78 season each had the option to pick one of the unprotected players.

 The 1978 NHL amateur draft was also held on June 15, at the Queen Elizabeth Hotel in Montreal, Quebec.
 Bobby Smith was selected first overall by the North Stars.

 For the first time since the NHL All-Star Game became an annual tradition, it was not played.
 In its stead was the 1979 Challenge Cup, which saw Soviet Union players come over to North America to play against NHL players.
 The Soviets won the series two games to one.